lubianat/wikidata_bib/toread.md

 Stevens, C.F.
 (1998).
 Neuronal diversity: Too many cell types for comfort

 # Biocuration
-Situating Wikipedia as a health information resource in various contexts: A scoping review.
-PLOS ONE 2020

-Crowdsourced assessment of common genetic contribution to predicting anti-TNF treatment response in rheumatoid arthritis.

-A survey of how drug information experts search for evidence about potential drug-drug interactions (Preprint)

-An RDF/OWL knowledge base for query answering and decision support in clinical pharmacogenetics

-Gershenson, C. (2004) Introduction to random Boolean networks. arXiv.
-Published online August 2, 2004. https://arxiv.org/abs/nlin/ 0408006

 Popper, K. R. Objective Knowledge: An Evolutionary Approach.
 Oxford: Clarendon, 1975.